Code-Institute-Submissions/MS1-8MegStick/README.md

 I initially started using SVG files directly in the code but some of the strings were so large it cause an error in Gitpod.
 I switched to referencing the .svg file instead.
 I also had an issue where the navbar text logo SVG stopped rendering properly.

+Both the Youtube embed and the modal gallery code i used returned validation issues when checked through the Wc3 Nu HTML Checker.
+These were easily corrected.

 ## Acknowledgements